ApiLogicServer/Docs/docs/Install.md

     __1. Create Application__

-    Here is an example using a pythonanywhere-hosted MySQL database (__note__ the escape character for the $ in the database name:
+    Here is an example using a pythonanywhere-hosted MySQL database (__note__ the escape character for the $ in the database name):
     ```
     ApiLogicServer create --project_name=Chinook \
     --host=ApiLogicServer.pythonanywhere.com --port= \